shop-planner/shop3/README.md

 ### Once started

-We suggest that you interact with SHOP3 through the `shop-user` package in the REPL.
+We suggest that you interact with SHOP3 through the `shop-user` package in the REPL, for exploratory work.
+If you wish to develop a more substantial planning application, we recommend starting a new system in a dedicated package that will `:use-package shop3`.

-The best environment for working with CL for any purpose, including SHOP3 planning, is through the Superior Lisp Interaction Mode for Emacs, or [SLIME](https://common-lisp.net/project/slime/).
-If you use ACL, Franz have their own Emacs Lisp Interface (ELI) as a possible alternative.
-Both ACL and CCL have some sort of GUI, as well.
+The best environment for working with CL for any purpose, including SHOP3 planning, is through the Superior Lisp Interaction Mode for Emacs, or [SLIME](https://common-lisp.net/project/slime/) or its fork, [SLY](https://github.com/joaotavora/sly).
+Both of these are available for installation through (MELPA)[https://melpa.org/#/] using the Emacs package manager.

+If you use Allegro Common Lisp, Franz have their own Emacs Lisp Interface (ELI) as a possible alternative.

+Allegro, CCL, and Lispworks each have some sort of GUI/IDE, as well.

 ## Using SHOP3